Jkiboz/Batnet-Website/README.md

-# BatNet INC Website
+# BatNet Inc. Website

 ## Overview

-Welcome to the BatNet INC website project.
+Welcome to the BatNet Inc. website project.
 This project is a culmination of HTML, CSS, and JavaScript coursework, showcasing skills and capabilities in website development.
-The BatNet CO website serves as a resource for those involved in secure communications, providing detailed information on encryption technologies, secure communication protocols, and the latest research findings in cybersecurity.
+The BatNet Inc. website serves as a resource for those involved in secure communications, providing detailed information on encryption technologies, secure communication protocols, and the latest research findings in cybersecurity.

 ## Project Structure